PHYS3888/Tutorial_AstroClassification/README.md

 7. Non-variable (`'nonvar'`)

 Take a moment to inspect a representative example of each class in the time-domain and frequency-domain plots shown below.
+How do periodic structures in the time domain manifest in the frequency domain?
 Just looking at the data, what types of properties do you think are going to be useful in distinguishing these seven types of stars?

 ![Time and frequency domain light curves](img/classTimeSeries.png)